 Let’s look at a comparison again.
 A 6 cu ft Dometic propane absorption fridge can cost over $1,800.
 A larger 8 cu ft Dometic absorption fridge can cost over $2,200.
 An even larger 10 cu ft Dometic compressor fridge will cost a little over $1,500.

 Compare that to a similar size apartment fridge for just a few hundred dollars.

 These three fridge examples have the same design with a top freezer and a bottom refrigerator with a right hinge.
 But the cheapest and most energy-efficient option is the compressor fridge.
 The propane refrigerator will cost more for a smaller unit.

 Why Are Propane Refrigerators Commonly Used in RVs?

 Propane rv fridges are designed for travel.
-With no moving internal parts they are relable when getting jostled around.
-The also are built to be secured in a cabinet and have lockign doors.
+With no moving internal parts, they are reliable when getting jostled around.
+They also are built to be secured in a cabinet and have locking doors.

 The biggest reason by far is that they can operate with little to no electrical power.
 This was a problem in the past but with the advent of lithium-ion batteries power storage is better than ever and compression fridges are now viable.

 Pro Tip: Want to upgrade your fridge?
 Find out Can You Replace Your RV Fridge with a Standard Refrigerator?

 Can You Swap Out Your Propane Fridge for Electric?